IT IS THE LORD!

 "Therefore that disciple whom Jesus loved said to Peter, 'It is the Lord!'
 Now when Simon Peter heard that it was the Lord, he put on his outer garment (for he had removed it), and plunged into the sea" (John 21:7).

-Who would you choose if you had to leave your beloved mother in the hands of a trusted friend?
+Who would you choose if you had to leave your beloved mother into the hands of a trusted friend?
 Would it be one who was most loyal to you?
 Would it be a relative or non-relative?
+Or, possibly both.
 Jesus trusted his cousin and best friend, John, to take care of his mother, even more than his stepbrothers, James, Simon, Joseph, and Jude (John 19:20-29).
 What made John's life so special that Jesus could trust him among the other disciples?
 The text does not convey why Jesus trusted this disciple more than his brothers.
 However, we can infer from the Scripture that John's love and dedication to Jesus was evident.
 Jesus told John, while on the cross, to take care of his mother for the remaining time of her life (John 19:26-27).
 Jesus held John in the highest esteem among his disciples.
 He called him brother.
 "The words 'Woman, behold thy son … behold thy mother' are more than a mere commendation or suggestion from a dying friend.
 They convey a command from Him who was, to Mary, as well as to John, Master and Lord."
 [1] Jesus had separated himself from this human being he had called mother for 33 years!
 He was sent on earth to complete the will of his heavenly Father.
-So much can be said about the first sentence in John 21:7; however, I will digress as I must move on with this powerful verse.
+So much can be said about the first sentence in John 21:7; however, I will digress as I must move further into this powerful verse.

 What about you?
 How is Jesus showing up in your life?
 Do you even recognize Him?
 Do you realize the power of God?
 Is He able to do what seems like the impossible?
-Everything we do must give honor and praise to God.

 In Jesus' precious name, Amen.